tzielins/bd2-ngx-polarplot/README.md

 - optional `errors: number[]`, optional, errors values for each series, if missing the std. deviation of the inuput series is used for scaling width or radius

+- optional palette: string[], optional, collors to be used with the data
+- optional lookAndFeel, some rendering parameters, check the code for options

 ## The angular demo project